 No bite command

 With puppies, a NO BITE command is vital.
 Puppies play and explore with their mouths, and often they will think it is great fun to bite your hands and feet.
-Day one I use a NO BITE command to stop this behavior.
-Each time the puppy bites me, I grab her mouth, and say NO BITE.
-If this does not curb the behavior, I grab her lower jaw, wrapping her gums around her teeth and squeeze.
-This causes her to essentially bite herself while I am saying NO BITE.
+This should never be acceptable.
+From day one I use a NO BITE command to stop this behavior.
+Each time the puppy bites me, I grab his mouth, and say NO BITE.
+If this does not curb the behavior, I grab his lower jaw, wrapping his gums around his teeth and squeeze.
+This causes him to essentially bite himself while I am saying NO BITE.

 Learn more about how to stop your Lab puppy from biting you.